department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/buy-up-program.md

 ### How do I get this benefit?

 - Decide how much extra you want to contribute.
 With a $600 contribution, you can get up to $5,400 more in GI Bill benefits.
-[This table](http://www.benefits.va.gov/gibill/resources/benefits_resources/rates/600_buyup.asp) shows how much your payments will be.
+[View the rate table](http://www.benefits.va.gov/gibill/resources/benefits_resources/rates/600_buyup.asp).
-- Fill out [Form DD-2366](http://www.dtic.mil/whs/directives/forms/eforms/dd2366-1.pdf) and take it to your payroll or personnel office.
+- Fill out Form DD-2366 and take it to your payroll or personnel office.
+[Form DD-2366]((http://www.dtic.mil/whs/directives/forms/eforms/dd2366-1.pdf).
 - Keep copies of the form and any other paperwork that shows you made the payment.

-**Note:** This program is can't be used with the Post 9/11 GI Bill.
+**Note:** This program can't be used with the Post 9/11 GI Bill.